 Cruelty and animal abuse is another dimension of violence.
-The male-to-female ration here ranges from thirty-eight to one in beatings, twenty to one in torture, and seventeen to one in burning.
+The male-to-female ratio here ranges from thirty-eight to one in beatings, twenty to one in torture, and seventeen to one in burning.

 According to a theory by Leonard Berkowitz, men are traditionally educated to perceive fighting as more suitable for themselves.
-However, parents and the media react to in-part genetically predetermined children's preferences in behavior and play.
-Experiences of cultures without media, literature, and cinema suggest that the behavioral patterns of boys innately greatly differ from that of girls.
+However, parents and the media react to in part genetically predetermined children's preferences in behavior and play.
+Experiences of cultures without media, literature, and cinema suggest that the behavioral patterns of boys innately greatly differ from those of girls.

 Author